anvaka/common-words/README.md

 Also special thanks to my co-worker Ryan, who showed me word-clouds in the first place.

-# PS
+## PS

-I also tried to make word clouds into "real life" and created several printed products (T-shirts, hoodies and mugs).
+I also tried to make word clouds into "real life" and created several printed products (T-Shirts, hoodies and mugs).
 However I didn't like T-Shirts very much, so I'm not going to show them here.

 [The javascript mug](http://www.zazzle.com/javascript_code_mug-168845699892997031) -